 [Regulation 93 amended in Gazette 19 May 1989 p.
 1495.]

-94. Rubbish not to be thrown in river, etc.
+94. Rubbish not to be thrown in river etc.

 No stones, rubbish, ashes, or any other substance shall be thrown into any part of the river or discharged upon a public jetty, except at such places, if any, as may be defined for such purpose by the Department.